bukeze2048/TranscriptTower/README.md

 * Push to the Branch (git push origin feature/AmazingFeature)
 * Open a Pull Request
 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the BSD-3-Clause License - see the LICENSE.md file for details.